Spectrophotometric Standards

 10- and 50-Angstrom Flux Tables

 For each primary standard star, flux tables with 10Å bin widths are provided.
 These tables are in IRAF-style ASCII 3-column format ready to be used with IRAF.
 Where necessary, HST stellar models or other HST calibration data were used to extend the near-IR wavelength coverage to 10500Å.
-These are suitable for grating-mode calibrations.
+These tables have the major telluric absorption complexes censored, and the brighter stellar absorption lines have been cut out in most (but not all) tables.
+They are adequate for grating-mode calibrations, however at the blue end of spectra taken through the dichroic, the resolution may be insufficient to distinguish between the stellar absorption lines and dichroic wiggles.

 Tables with 50Å-bin widths are better suited for prism-mode calibrations and these are also provided for most of the stars.
 The fluxes are based on CALSPEC and the Spec50 flux tables Massey et al (1988, ApJ 328, 315), with extensions to 1 micron from Massey and Gronwall (1990, ApJ 358, 344)